Abdelrhmangad/azan-app/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

-## TODO TASKS
-    1. Make a function to check for the incoming prayer and update UI accordingly
-    2. calculate the remaining time for the next prayer
-    3. Make the list scrollable for other dates
-    4. Adding loading state to the list

-## Bugs
-Some of the bugs I counter while developing:
-- The app doesn't automatically refetch data after mounting -- has to do a save first